amitxv/PC-Tuning/docs/building.md

 ## Cleanup

-Optionally uninstall the programs and remove the binaries installed in the [Build Requirements](#build-requirements) section if you do not plan on building another image anytime soon.
+Optionally uninstall the programs and remove the binaries installed in the [Build Requirements](#build-requirements) section if you do not plan on building another ISO anytime soon.